samfuller01/tiny/README.md

 ## Triangle

-Triangle is a class taht contains numerous calcualtions relating to triangles.
+Triangle is a class that contains numerous calcualtions relating to triangles.
 It accepts three parameters which are the three side lengths.

 > NOTE: The triangle class assumes that the first two parameters are the base and height of the triangle.